Kawasaki Brute Force 300 Problems – What to Do with Them

 Carburetor Problems

-Tipping the quad bike resulted in a notable amount of oil in the airbox and carburetor.
-Even after pulling the carb, there was another issue.
-The owner found the choke cable that connects to the carburetor was cracked.
-Thus, he tried to solve the problem in different ways, like changing the oil, new choke cable or spark plug, fresh gasoline, and so on.
+Experiencing a tipping incident with the quad bike led to a significant amount of oil ending up in the airbox and carburetor.
+Another issue arises upon inspecting the carb: a cracked choke cable connecting to the carburetor.
+Various attempts to resolve the problem include changing the oil, installing a new choke cable or spark plug, using fresh gasoline, etc.

 Possible Solution